stuartasutton/asn/README.md

 ## Schema Files

 ASN namespace file defining terms (properties and classes) two important schema files and a @context file:
-1. **Schema File 1 (asnTerms.json):** A namespace file defining ASN terms ONLY;
+1. **Schema File 1 (asnTerms.jsonld):** A JSONLD version of the namespace file defining ASN terms ONLY;

-1. **Schema file 2 (asnProfile.jsonld):** A profile schema file including all of the ASN terms and all terms borrowed from other namespaces (e.g., Dublin Core 1.1 and Terms).
+1. **Schema file 2 (asnProfile.jsonld):** A JSONLD version of the profile schema file including all of the ASN terms and all terms borrowed from other namespaces (e.g., Dublin Core 1.1 and Terms).

+1. **Schema File 3 (asnTerms.rdf):** An RDF version of the namespace file defining ASN terms ONLY;

+1. **Schema file 4 (asnProfile.rdf):** An RDF version of the profile schema file including all of the ASN terms and all terms borrowed from other namespaces (e.g., Dublin Core 1.1 and Terms).

-1. **Context File (asnContext.json):** A context file for use in JSON-LD that includes ALL terms from both the ASN namespace schema and the profile schema.
+1. **Context File (asnContext.json):** A context file for referencing from ASN data instances using JSON-LD that includes ALL terms from both the ASN namespace and profile schemas.

-Note that in the ASN namespace, the competency framework class is called StandardsDocument and a competency is called a Statement.
+*Note 1: In the ASN namespace, the competency framework class is called StandardsDocument and a competency is called a Statement.

-Note: Ignore any other files in the repo.
+*Note 2: Ignore any other files in the repo.

 ## Concept Scheme Files

 Currrently, there are thirteen concept schemes modeled using W3C's Simple Knowledge Organization System ([SKOS](http://www.w3.org/2004/02/skos/core#)) with most encoded in RDF/XML or JSON-LD.
 Some of the schemes are encoded in **both** rdf/XML and JSON-LD.
-All have been included in the context file (asnContext.json).

 1. ASN U.S. Subject/Topic Vocabulary (SKOS Encoding)—**ASNTopic.rdf**
 This vocabulary of learning area subjects is intended to provide a uniform categorization of U.S. achievement standards.